-Soak Period After "Voltage Plateau Detected" End of Charge, Off/On:
+Bit 0, Soak Period After "Voltage Plateau Detected" End of Charge, Off/On:

 Provides extra charging time in the Topping Phase, up to the value of the TopTimeMN parameter.
-The default value is 540 minutes.
+The default value is 1400 minutes.
 Detection of the usual "Voltage Topping Plateau" ending will be ignored and charging will be continued until either the maximum Topping Time or the Maximum Total Charging time have been achieved.
 See the section above for the LCD screens.
-When this Soak option is enabled, an "S" indication appears on the left of the LCD during Charging on the alternate display top line:
+When this Soak option is enabled, an "S" indication (or "s" if the RunMode is 6) appears on the left of the LCD during charging, on the alternate display top line: